valenca13/CVAE_StreetDesign/README.md

 -   **Image collection and preprocessing**:

 We extracted street images from the Mapillary database.
 Then performed a manual filtering process, removing images of low quality.
-The database after filtered can be found [here](Dataset/Images/).
 To avoid overfitting, we performed image augmentation to the filtered images.

 -   **Object detection/ segmentation**: